mwinel/pet-appointments-app/README.md

 A simple pet appointments app built with [NextJS](https://nextjs.org/).
 The idea was to build a simple app that helps pet doctors or hospitals manage their pet appointments.

+Here is a link to the demo site [https://pet-appointments-app.vercel.app](https://pet-appointments-app.vercel.app).

 ## Getting Started

 Install dependecies: